Starting at Rainbow

 Communicating with parents/carers is important to your child's wellbeing and progressing their learning and development.
 Within Rainbow all children are encouraged to develop their full potential at their own pace.
-This is achieved through informal discussions at arrival & collecting times as well as through more formal procedures such as the Two Year Progress Check and the 3 monthly Progress Checks from age three onwards which are supported by your child's Learning Journey and the Key Person System we operate.
+This is achieved through informal discussions at arrival & collecting times as well as through more formal procedures such as the Two Year Progress Check and end of year reports.
 Our Key Person system enables us to monitor the individual progress and needs of each child and to plan the curriculum and activities to take account of these varying needs.
 The children are assigned a key person whose responsibility is to help them settle in pre-school and work towards the Early Learning Goals.
-This involves keeping simple records of each child's progress which includes written observations, photos and samples of their work, which are kept together in the child’s onlne Learning Journal called Tapestry.
-Once you have given permission for us to register your child's name you will be provided with a link to just your child's Learning Journal which you can then access when you want.
-You are welcome to discuss with your key person (please see list on notice board) your child's progress or any concerns you have at any time, although we provide up dates on your child’s progress throughout the year.
+This involves keeping simple records of each child's progress which includes written observations, photos and samples of their work, which are kept together in the child’s online Learning Journal on Tapestry.
+Once you have given permission for us to register your child's name you will be provided with a link to just your child's Learning Journal which you can then access when you want to view observations etc. You are welcome to discuss with your key person (please see list on notice board) your child's progress or any concerns you have at any time, although we provide up dates on your child’s progress throughout the year.
 We recognise that children develop at different rates.
 Some children will need extra help and encouragement to achieve their goals and when necessary we will liaise with outside professionals or agencies.

 Any additional information concerning events and classroom activities will be sent via e-mail or in printed format if requested.
 From time to time it may be more appropriate to print newsletters and information leaflets which will be placed in your child's tray.
 Information will also be posted on the notice boards and includes information about Rainbow staff, committee and events and activities as well as information on local groups and businesses catering for pre-school children and their parents.
 Information will also be provided through our facebook page.